waynemerry/aihack2023/data_scripts/README.md

 $ python data_scripts\timeseries_data_generation.py
 ```

-This creates a csv file with time series data of pain, mood and records interval with progression and timing labels in data folder.
+This generates a CSV file containing time series data of pain, mood, and record intervals, along with progression and timing labels in the 'data' folder.
 We trained binary classification models for Progression and Timing separately.
-The models are neural networks with linear, relu and sigmoid activation functions (defined in file data_scripts\models.py ).
+The models are neural networks with linear, ReLU, and sigmoid activation functions, as defined in the file 'data_scripts\models.py'.

 Run following script for training progression model.